 - 1. Apply practical work experience in their field of study and theoretical knowledge in real-world situations. - 2.
 Connect with experienced professionals in their field and learn about job opportunities and gain insights into the industry. - 3.
-Apply theoretical knowledge gained in their academic studies to realworld situations and understand the practical implications of their academic knowledge. - 4.
+Understand the practical implications of their academic knowledge. - 4.
 Gain exposure to various industries and understand the different career paths available to them in their field of study.